Looking for a simple way to add a WordPress login popup modal on your site?

 Step 5: Add Your WordPress Login Form Popup to Your Website

-That’s it!
-You’ve successfully created your first WordPress login popup modal.
-Now it’s time to add a link or a button to the page that will trigger the login form popup.
+That's it!
+You've successfully created your first WordPress login popup modal.
+Now it's time to add a link or a button to the page to trigger the login form popup.

 Use the FireBox Gutenberg Block to add a button to the page that will trigger the popup